aquasecurity/tracee/docs/docs/events/builtin/man/security/suspicious_syscall_source.md

 ## DATA FIELDS

 **syscall** (*int32*)
-: The system call number invoked from the unusual location (parsed to name if parse-arguments enabled)
+: The system call number invoked from the unusual location (decoded to name if decoded-data enabled)

 **ip** (*trace.Pointer*)
 : The instruction pointer address from which the syscall was invoked